MC Ren: Film career

 In 1992, Patterson was offered the role for A-Wax in Menace II Society.
 Despite accepting the role, Patterson later changed his mind and the role was given to MC Eiht.

 In 2004, Patterson released the straight-to-DVD film Lost in the Game.
 The movie was produced, written and directed by Patterson, with Playboy T assisting.
 It was an independent movie released by Patterson's company Villain.

 Patterson was portrayed by Aldis Hodge in the 2015 N.W.A biopic Straight Outta Compton.

+Legal issues

+In July 1989, at a post-concert party, MC Ren allegedly lured Sheila Davis to N.W.A.’s tour bus, raped and impregnated her.
+Davis was 16 at the time.
+In November 1990, she filed a lawsuit against MC Ren along with N.W.A. members DJ Yella, Dr. Dre, and Eazy-E.

+In 1992, the rap group’s lawyers agreed to pay Davis $350,000; however, they refused to pay.
+In July 1993, a judge ordered the case to be retried.
+In December 1993, the case was settled out of court.
+Davis received $2 million.